inancgumus/learngo/06-variables/03-short-declaration/questions/README.md

 * 20
 * false

-## Which following declaration can be used in the package scope?
+## Which the following declaration can be used in the package scope?

 * x := 10
 * y, x := 10, 5